henophilia/henophilia.org/content/index.md

 ### Subjectivity
 "Subjectivity" shall refer to the observation that within the ubiquitous system emanating from the One, "you" are just one of the parts.
 It refers to a certain level of **separation** you perceive between what you call "I", "ego", "self" etc. and your "**environment**", resulting in self-awareness.
 ### Now
-"Now" shall refer to your subjective experience of what is "real" in this exact moment.
+"Now" shall refer to your subjective experience of what is "real" in this exact moment, i.e. everything that's [egosyntonic](https://en.wikipedia.org/wiki/Egosyntonic_and_egodystonic) for you.
 This implies a certain **separation** between **reality** and **imagination**.
 The Now can include aspects such as:
 - how your body feels right now
 - which emotions you currently feel
 - what your cognitive focus is currently directed towards